davixdedem/StarlinuX/README.md

   </a>
 </div>

-- Download the Pi-Starlink application from the <a href="https://play.google.com/store/apps/details?id=com.magix.pistarlink">Play Store</a>.<br>
+- Download the StarlinuX application from the <a href="https://play.google.com/store/apps/details?id=com.magix.pistarlink">Play Store</a>.<br>
 - Install it on your Smartphone.<br>
 - Connect it to the <b>StarlinuX</b> Wi-Fi using the following default credentials:<br>
   ```sh